Woke Week Examines What It Means To Be Woke And Stay Woke.

 Each day you can participate in activities and events that challenge or provide awareness on social justice topics affecting the campus community.

-Where does the word ‘woke’ come from?
+Woke Table is from 11 a.m-3 p.m. in the Brandt Student Center main hallway on Monday, Nov.
+4. Where does the word ‘woke’ come from?
 What does it mean to ‘stay woke’?
 Stop by the table to discover the meaning of this popular term.
-Don’t forget to sign in for a chance to win prizes!
+Don’t forget to enter the raffle for a Woke Week shirt!

 Wannabe Woke?
 Vote.
 Table

 Tuesday, November 5 | 10 a.m.- 5 p.m.